wechange-eg/faq/README.md

 <a id="get-in-contact"></a>
 ## WECHANGE seems to be a company, do I have to contact if I want to use the software?
 Of course you do not have to contact us for any project.
 This is an offer that can be performed on request.
 We assume that most people are grateful to receive a portal that we manage reliably.
 At the same time, this service is an important building block for the economic operation of our cooperative.
-We are happy to go new or different ways with you (currently, for example, tailwind from the GLS Bank indicates) and look forward to working together.
+We are happy to go new or different ways with you and look forward to working together.

 <a id="open-source"></a>
 ## Are you really open source?
 A lot of documentation and manuals seem to be missing.